READERS HAVE VIEWED THIS POST MORE THAN 11,970 TIMES.

-A few days ago, some friends and me while discussing the Holy Bible unwittingly got divided into three factions.
+A few days ago, some friends and I while discussing the Holy Bible unwittingly got divided into three factions.
 One group claimed the Bible as the world’s best-selling book.
 Another group upheld it as the world’s most-read books.
 The third group considered it as the most-printed and most-distributed Book.

 Many devout Christians are quick to assert that the Holy Bible is the world’s best-selling book, for all time.
 They claim that because a great number of people purchased the Bible, it, therefore, has lots of philosophical truth in it.

-The Bible, the Quran, and Quotation from Chairman Mao, often reported as the most-printed and most-distributed books worldwide, have hundreds of millions of copies to their credit.
+The Bible, the Quran, and Quotation from Chairman Mao, often reported as the most-printed and most-distributed books worldwide have hundreds of millions of copies to their credit.
 Exact print statistics for such books are, in fact, not available, or inaccurate because many unrelated publishers have printed these books over several centuries.
-Many books such as Don Quixote, The Three Musketeers, Alice in Wonderland, The Adventures of Pinocchio, the individual Harry Potter books and many more generally cited as “best-selling books” do not have dependable sales figures.
+Many books such as Don Quixote, The Three Musketeers, Alice in Wonderland, The Adventures of Pinocchio, the individual Harry Potter books and much more generally cited as “best-selling books” do not have dependable sales figures.

 Firstly, the Bible in its many versions have been in print for hundreds of years, and their number has not been reliably accounted for.
 Hence, over such a time, we can only estimate the number of bibles sold.
 Statistically, such an estimate without a measure of confidence with it is useless.